05 - FREE MOCK DRIVING THEORY TEST

 How to Prepare For Your UK Driving Theory Test

 Learning how to drive a vehicle is arguably one of the most vital skills you can ever gain as a person.
 After all, driving guarantees freedom of movement that doesn’t come with any other mode of transport.
-But before you can become a licensed driver in the UK, there are a couple of essential steps you will need to take, and one of them is sitting for a driving theory test!
+But before you can become a licensed driver in the UK, you will need to take a couple of essential steps, and one of them is sitting for a driving theory test!

-A driver’s license is a legal requirement for driving motorized vehicles on all public UK roads.
-Generally, to drive a car or any other vehicle in the UK, you must have attained the minimum age of 17 years and are in possession of a valid driving license of a category appropriate to the type of vehicle one is driving.
-But before you can apply or sit for your practical driving test, you first need to pass the DVSA theory test.
-This is a driving test that is mainly tailored toward evaluating your knowledge of safe driving practices.
+A driver’s license is legally required to drive motorized vehicles on all public UK roads.
+Generally, to drive a car or any other vehicle in the UK, you must have attained the minimum age of 17 years and have a valid driving license of a category appropriate to the type of vehicle one is driving.
+But before you can apply or sit for your practical driving test, you must pass the DVSA theory test first.
+This driving test is mainly tailored toward evaluating your knowledge of safe driving practices.

-While the theory driving test might seem like a simple and straightforward exam, not many people often pass this type of driving test in the UK!
+While the theory driving test might seem like a simple exam, not many people often pass this driving test in the UK!
 And if you didn’t know, five out of ten people fail the DVSA theory driving test the first time they take it.
-This simply implies that the UK driving theory test can be a tough test to tackle, especially for those who fail to prepare adequately.
-If you are currently looking to take your KU driving theory test, you are in the right place.
+This implies that the UK driving theory test can be challenging, especially for those who fail to prepare adequately.
+You are in the right place if you are currently looking to take your KU driving theory test.
 As experts in the industry, we are here to provide you with all that you may need to know regarding this important test.
-So peruse the article
+So, peruse the article.

-So, what does the UK driving theory test involves?
+So, what does the UK driving theory test involve?

-First and foremost, it is worth noting that the theory driving test is made up of two sections, including the multiple-choice part and the hazard perception section.
-These two parts are taken in the same sitting for both car and motorcycle exams.
-And if you pass one but fail the other section, you will be deemed to have failed the entire driving test, implying that you’ll need to retake both sections a second time.
-However, once you are through with your theory test, you can then proceed and apply to take your practical driving exam.
+First and foremost, it is worth noting that the theory driving test comprises two sections, including the multiple-choice part and the hazard perception section.
+These parts are taken in the same sitting for car and motorcycle exams.
+And if you pass one but fail the other section, you will be deemed to have forgotten the entire driving test, implying that you’ll need to retake both sections.
+However, once you finish your theory test, you can then apply to take your practical driving exam.

 The multiple-choice section of your theory driving exam: